ni/nimi-python/docs/nidcpower/class.rst

     :param resource_name:

-        Specifies the **resourceName** assigned by Measurement & Automation Explorer (MAX), for example "PXI1Slot3" where "PXI1Slot3" is an instrument's **resourceName**. **resourceName** can also be a logical IVI name.
+        Specifies the **resource name** as seen in Measurement & Automation Explorer (MAX) or lsni, for example "PXI1Slot3" where "PXI1Slot3" is an instrument's **resource name**.
+If independent_channels is False, **resource name** can also be a logical IVI name.

+        If independent_channels is True, **resource name** can be names of the instrument(s) and the channel(s) to initialize.
+Specify the instrument(s) and channel(s) using the form "PXI1Slot3/0,PXI1Slot3/2-3,PXI1Slot4/2-3 or
+        PXI1Slot3/0,PXI1Slot3/2:3,PXI1Slot4/2:3", where "PXI1Slot3" and "PXI1Slot4" are
+        instrument resource names followed by channels.
+If you exclude a channels string after an instrument resource name, all channels of the instrument(s) are included in the session.

-    :type resource_name: str
+    :type resource_name: str, list, tuple

     :param channels:

+        For new applications, use the default value of None and specify the channels in **resource name**.

         Specifies which output channel(s) to include in a new session.
 Specify multiple channels by using a channel list or a channel range.
 A channel list is a comma (,) separated sequence of channel names (for example, 0,2 specifies channels 0 and 2).
         A channel range is a lower bound channel followed by a hyphen (-) or colon (:) followed by an upper bound channel (for example, 0-2 specifies channels 0, 1, and 2).

-In the Running state, multiple output channel configurations are performed sequentially based on the order specified in this parameter.
+        If independent_channels is False, this argument specifies which channels to include in a legacy synchronized channels session.
 If you do not specify any channels, by default all channels on the device are included in the session.

+        If independent_channels is True, this argument combines with **resource name** to specify which channels to include in an independent channels session.
+Initializing an independent channels session with a channels argument is deprecated.